mu-semtech/login-service/README.md

     - database:database
 ```

-The triple store used in the backend is linked to the login service container as `database`.
-If you configure another SPARQL endpoint URL through `MU_SPARQL_ENDPOINT` update the link name accordingly.
-Make sure the login service is able to execute update queries against this store.
+The triplestore used in the backend is linked to the login service container as `database`.

-To strengthen the password hashing, you can configure an application wide salt through the `MU_APPLICATION_SALT` environment variable.
-This salt will be concatenated with a salt generated per user to hash the user passwords.
-By default the application wide salt is not set.
-If you configure this salt, make sure to configure the [registration microservice](https://github.com/mu-semtech/registration-service) with the same salt.

-The `MU_APPLICATION_GRAPH` environment variable (default: `http://mu.semte.ch/application`) specifies the graph in the triple store the login service will work in.

-Add rules to the `dispatcher.ex` to dispatch requests to the login service.
+Next, add the following rules in `./config/dispatcher/dispatcher.ex` to dispatch requests to the login service.
 E.g.

 ```
-  match "/sessions/*path" do
+  match "/sessions/*path", @any do
     Proxy.forward conn, path, "http://login/sessions/"
   end
 ```

 The host `login` in the forward URL reflects the name of the login service in the `docker-compose.yml` file as defined above.

 More information how to setup a mu.semte.ch project can be found in [mu-project](https://github.com/mu-semtech/mu-project).

-## Available requests
+## Reference
+### Configuration
+The following enviroment variables can be set on the login service:

+- **USERS_GRAPH** : graph in which the person and account resources will be stored.
+E.g. `http://mu.semte.ch/graphs/users`.
+Defaults to `http://mu.semte.ch/application`.
+- **SESSIONS_GRAPH** : graph in which the session resources will be stored.
+E.g. `http://mu.semte.ch/graphs/sessions`.
+Defaults to `http://mu.semte.ch/application`.
+- **MU_APPLICATION_SALT** : strengthen the password hashing by configuring an application wide salt.
+This salt will be concatenated with a salt generated per user to hash the user passwords.
+By default the application wide salt is not set.
+If you configure this salt, make sure to configure the [registration microservice](https://github.com/mu-semtech/registration-service) with the same salt.
+Setting the salt makes account resources non-shareable with stacks containing a login-service configured with another salt.

+### API
 #### POST /sessions
 Log in, i.e. create a new session for an account specified by its nickname and password.